nttcslab/dcase2023_task2_baseline_ae/README.md

 ### 9.2.
 Testing with the Selective Mahalanobis mode

-After the evaluation dataset for test is launched, download and unzip it.
+After the evaluation dataset for the test is launched, download and unzip it.
 Move it to `data/dcase2023t2/eval_data/raw/<machine_type>/test/`.
 Run the test script `02b_test.sh` with the option `-e`.

 ```dotnetcli
 $ 02b_test.sh -e
 ```

-Anomaly scores are calculated usijng the evaluation dataset, i.e., `data/dcase2023t2/eval_data/raw/<machine_type>/test/`.
+Anomaly scores are calculated using the evaluation dataset, i.e., `data/dcase2023t2/eval_data/raw/<machine_type>/test/`.
 The anomaly scores are stored as csv files in the directory `results/`.
 You can submit the csv files for the challenge.
 From the submitted csv files, we will calculate AUC, pAUC, and your ranking.

 ## Dependency